Vespula pennsylvanica / maculiforna / germanica / vulgaris / squamosa and Dolichovespula

 At least in the beginning of the season, these omnivorous insects help farmers by eating large quantities of agricultural pests.

-However, their tendency to sting repeatedly in large numbers makes them very unwelcome guests and potentially fatal entities.
+However, their tendency to sting repeatedly in large numbers makes them very unwelcome guests in most home gardens and backyards.

 You can use lures in your yard to trap some of the foraging insects.